Best Construction Accident Lawyers In California

-Even with numerous local, state, and federal safety regulations in place, construction accidents still occur fairly frequently.
-In fact, the Occupational Safety and Health Administration (OSHA) estimates that one in ten construction workers are injured every year.
+Even though there are numerous local, state, and federal safety regulations, construction accidents are still fairly common.
+According to the Occupational Safety and Health Administration (OSHA), one in ten construction workers are injured annually.

-Injuries experienced can range from minor burns, cuts, scrapes, and bruises to concussions, electrocution, and broken bones and chronic spine-related pain.
+Injuries range from minor burns, cuts, scrapes, and bruises to concussions, electrocution, and broken bones, as well as chronic back pain.

-Even when hardhats are worn, falling objects may cause a construction worker to sustain a head injury if the object is a heavy beam or similar object that’s not typically able to be deflected by a hardhat.
-Falling objects might include debris resulting from a demolition project, unstable supports, parts of a ceiling or roof, or materials being tossed down from an upper level to the ground.
-In some cases, equipment may become unstable and fall on construction workers.
+Even when hard hats are worn, a construction worker may sustain a head injury if the falling object is a heavy beam or other similar object that a hard hat cannot deflect.
+Debris from a demolition project, unstable supports, portions of a ceiling or roof, or materials being thrown from a higher level to the ground could constitute falling objects.
+In some instances, unstable equipment may fall on construction workers.

 With heavy construction machinery, it’s excavating machines, backhoes and bulldozers, cranes, mixers, and aerial lifts that tend to cause the most accidents.
 Specialized heavy machinery that’s designed for specific tasks may also result in accidents that include damage to limbs, excess strain on back-supporting muscles and spinal discs, and disfigurements or deformities.
 The use of any type of heavy machinery for construction projects requires proper supervision and training.
 Even when this is the case, accidents may result from hazardous working conditions or defects in the machine’s design.

-Pipes, ducts, and tubing are among the building parts and materials that account for more than 10,000 construction accidents or illnesses, according to available data.
-Injuries from non-powered and powered hand tools like hammers, digging tools, striking tools, and boxcutters are also a leading accidental injury source.
-Additionally, construction accidents occur due to:
+Pipes, ducts, and tubing are among the building components and materials responsible for more than 10,000 construction accidents and illnesses, according to the available data.
+Injuries caused by non-powered and powered hand tools, such as hammers, digging tools, striking tools, and box-cutters, are also a leading source of accidental injuries.
+Moreover, construction accidents are caused by the following:

 - Electric shock